 The University of Colorado Crohn’s and Colitis Center is a multidisciplinary team of physicians and allied providers focused on providing excellent clinical care and conducting cutting-edge research.
 With seven IBD physicians, two advanced practice providers, and a dedicated clinical research staff, the Crohn’s and Colitis Center is the largest dedicated IBD center in the Rocky Mountain region of the United States and serves as a major referral center for the region.
 For more information, visit the Crohn's and Colitis Center Webpage

-The learning objectives of the Advanced Fellowship in IBD were designed to address the American College of Gastroenterology (ACG) and Crohn’s & Colitis Foundation (CCF) task force’s Entrustable Professional Activities consensus for Advanced Inflammatory Bowel Disease Fellowship Training in the United States.
+The learning objectives of the Inflammatory Bowel Disease Fellowship were designed to address the American College of Gastroenterology (ACG) and Crohn’s & Colitis Foundation (CCF) task force’s Entrustable Professional Activities consensus for Inflammatory Bowel Disease Fellowship Training in the United States.
 These Entrustable activities include:

-Ideal candidates must hold an M.D. or equivalent degree and are current fellows in their second or third year of GI training or recent graduates committed to developing a specialized expertise in IBD with a goal of continuing onto a career devoted to the care of patients with IBD.
+Ideal candidates must hold an M.D. or equivalent degree and are recent graduates from an accredited internal medicine residency program or current fellows in their second or third year of GI training or recent graduates committed to developing a specialized expertise in IBD with a goal of continuing onto a career devoted to the care of patients with IBD.

 Upon completion of all application requirements candidates will have the opportunity to further interview with University of Colorado IBD faculty.